Oceanic Iron Ore (CVE:FEO) Shares Up 34% – Still a Buy?

-Oceanic Iron Ore Corp.
-(CVE:FEO – Get Free Report)’s share price rose 34% on Friday .
+Shares of Oceanic Iron Ore Corp.
+(CVE:FEO – Get Free Report) rose 34% during trading on Saturday .
 The company traded as high as C$0.35 and last traded at C$0.34.
-Approximately 850,047 shares changed hands during trading, an increase of 686% from the average daily volume of 108,122 shares.
+Approximately 850,047 shares traded hands during trading, an increase of 686% from the average daily volume of 108,122 shares.
 The stock had previously closed at C$0.25.

 Oceanic Iron Ore Stock Up 34.0%